TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 Extbase does not yet offer an API for access control.
 Therefore an :php:`AccessControlService` is implemented.
 The description of the class is to be found in the file :file:`EXT:sjr_offers/Classes/Service/AccessControlService.php`.

 .. code-block:: php
+   :caption: EXT:sjr_offers/Classes/Service/AccessControlService.php

    <?php